 Yeah.
 So, I think what you're referring to as the business interruption side, right?
 So, we talked about different areas of loss.
 Obviously, ransomware is most top of mind for a lot of our clients for obvious reasons.
 But what people don't tend to think about is the business interruption loss associated with ransomware.
 So, you may have a ransomware attack and the demand is $5 million and you decide, well, you know what, we're not going to pay it because we have good backups, but you're going to be down for a week.
-And so, trade to your point, not the carriers, not just going to write a check for, you know, your lost income for those seven days, you need to provide detailed information that show, okay, this is what are our expected income was for this amount of time.
-And, and that, that comes with the heavy burden on the, on the, on the insured.
+And so, trade to your point, not the carriers, not just going to write a check for your lost income for those seven days, you need to provide detailed information that show, okay, this is what are our expected income was for this amount of time.
+And that comes with the heavy burden on the insured.
 And so, look, the carrier is going to have their own accounting forensics on their side.
-Our job as a broker is to also provide an independent forensic accounting firm so that we can provide that information and defend our client to make sure that they're getting the most out of the policy.
+Our job as a broker is to also provide an independent forensic accounting firms so that we can provide that information and defend our client to make sure that they're getting the most out of the policy.
 We've been successful in getting the carriers to add a supplement, whether it's a $100,000 or $150,000 or $200,000, the cost to hire an outside forensic accounting team to help prepare those business interruptions with spreadsheets.
-But it's, it's again, it's a good point to bring up because people kind of tend to not think about that side of the, of the loss when they're hit with a ransomware attack.
+But again, it's a good point to bring up because people kind of tend to not think about that side of the loss when they're hit with a ransomware attack.
 But we're seeing that the business interruption loss tends to be higher than the actual ransomware payment.

 Bruce Droz (11:53):